-Because members of the community have taken seriously Hung Jen’s invitation to learn and recite Shen Xiu’s gatha, Hui Neng gets to hear it being recited by a boy who is a lay member of the community and a member of the kitchen staff like himself.
+Next, we hear that, because members of the monastic community have taken seriously Hung Jen’s invitation to learn and recite Shen Xiu’s gatha, Hui Neng gets to hear it being recited by a boy who is a lay member of the community and a member of the kitchen staff like himself.
 Hui Neng realises immediately that the author of the gatha is not enlightened and asks the boy who composed it.
 The boy explains the whole story of the Abbot’s challenge to the monks, and the gatha that was written on the wall, and the praise that Hung Jen had heaped on it, and agrees to take Hui Neng to see the wall where the gatha is written.

 So we have the curious image of the illiterate Hui Neng standing before the four rows of Chinese characters that he cannot read, reciting to himself the words he has heard, and reflecting deeply upon them.
 He knows very well that they do not express the ultimate nature of mind, but he also knows that they have been highly praised by Hung Jen.
 I sense there may have been a very important process of integration and learning for him in this.
 He would have recognised and acknowledged that Hung Jen was praising the important relative truths in this gatha, truths that bring improvement to the human condition and prevent rebirth in the worst realms, even though the original challenge had been to express something of absolute truth, the knowledge of the ultimate nature of mind that brings complete liberation.

 We cannot help but bring to mind Hui Neng’s first meeting with the Patriarch, when he declared that he wanted “Buddhahood and nothing else!”.
 I believe Hui Neng comes to an even greater understanding of, and respect for the mind of Hung Jen as he contemplates the gatha and Hung Jen’s response to it.
-In his affirmation of the gatha Hung Jen brings home to him that the Buddhist tradition is not concerned only with Buddhahood “and nothing else!”
+In his affirmation of the gatha, Hung Jen brings home to him that the Buddhist tradition is not concerned only with Buddhahood “and nothing else!”
 On the contrary it embraces the challenge of raising up the quality of our conduct and our mental wellbeing in a very broad way.
 Everything that is conducive to these goals is included, and given meaning and value.
 The goal of Enlightenment can be seen as the highest goal – one which provided the context in which these lesser gaols are set.

 The Inclusivity of the Bodhisattva’s Task

-Even though the Bodhisattva is primarily concerned with liberation; with the absolute salvation of all beings; with going beyond all conditions, he is also inherently and passionately motivated to simply meet human needs and alleviate suffering on a relative level, on the level of conditioned existence.
+Even though the Bodhisattva is primarily concerned with liberation; with the absolute salvation of all beings; with going beyond all conditions, he is also inherently and passionately motivated to simply meet human needs and alleviate suffering on a relative level – on the level of conditioned existence.
 The Bodhisattva engages with all aspects of human life and culture without exception.
 His passion is to make life more wonderful in whatever way he can.
-Nothing relative is excluded, but the absolute liberation that springs from knowledge of ultimate nature of mind, from the one mind, from awareness itself, is his central concern, his highest purpose, and his greatest joy.
+Nothing relative is excluded, but the absolute liberation that springs from knowledge of the ultimate nature of mind, from the one mind, from awareness itself, is his central concern, his highest purpose, and the source of his tireless compassionate motivation.

 I imagine Hui Neng kneeling in honour and obeisance before the gatha on the wall, and feeling a great love not only for his master Hung Jen, but also perhaps for the senior teacher Shen Xiu.
 It would be easy to dismiss Shen Xiu as being preoccupied with the achievement of only relative goals: relative tranquility, relative wisdom, relative happiness, relative compassion and relative purification.
-But ultimately, perhaps this is not true, since it is the energy of the absolute arising in each heart that motivates these relative goals.
-As Hui Neng recites and reflects, I believe he comes to recognise clearly, that although it is sometimes helpful or necessary to acknowledge the two apparent levels of truth on the spiritual path, ultimately they are not separate, and both are valid.
-With this insight, he knows in his heart that all those who sincerely teach the Buddha Dharma are worthy of deep respect and gratitude – enlightened or not.
+This would be a mistake, since it is the energy of the absolute arising in each heart that ultimately motivates these relative goals.
+As Hui Neng recites and reflects, I believe he comes to recognise clearly, that although it is sometimes helpful and necessary to acknowledge the two apparent levels of truth on the spiritual path, ultimately they are not separate, and both are valid.
+With this insight, he knows in his heart that all those who sincerely teach the Buddha Dharma are worthy of deep respect and gratitude – Enlightened or not.